fixm-ccb/fixm-user-manual-4.3.0-testing/docs/ats-message-to-fixm-mapping/mapping-of-ats-fields-to-fixm.md

 ## Field 3

 Field 3 in an ATS message denotes the message type.
-FIXM is concerned with modelling information that may be included in a message, but FIXM itself does not define messages.
-As such, there is no equivalent of ATS field 3 in FIXM.
+FIXM Core is concerned with modelling information that may be included in a message but does not define messages itself.
+As such, there is no equivalent of ATS field 3 in FIXM Core.
+When translating FF-ICE messages to ATS format, Field 3 will be based on which type of FF-ICE message is being translated.

 ## Field 5